 These are some of the books that have helped me grow in learning and using biblical Hebrew in my Bible study and devotional time.
-(Each link below opens in a new window on Amazon.)
+(Each link below opens a new window in Amazon.
+As an Amazon Associate, I earn from qualifying purchases.)

 Beginning Biblical Hebrew: A Grammar and Illustrated Reader by John A. Cook and Robert D. Holmstedt.
 (For beginners) This is a comprehensive text for learning biblical Hebrew — a full first semester book.
 You start out by learning the alphabet and pronunciation.
 Then each lesson introduces a new grammar concept (nouns, adjectives, pronouns, verbs, etc.), along with new vocabulary words from the Hebrew Old Testament.